plone/documentation/develop/addons/upgrade_to_51.rst

     <img src="....jpeg" alt="alt text" title="some title" class="image-tile"
          srcset="...jpeg 2x, ...jpeg 3x" height="64" width="48">

-To benefit from this new feature, you must use the ``tag`` method of image scales:
+To benefit from this new feature in add-on code, you must use the ``tag`` method of image scales:

 .. code-block:: html